Mahmoud-Eltabakh2001/Sales-Analytics-DWH-Project/README.md

 # Sales-Analytics-DWH-Project
 This project demonstrates a complete end-to-end Business Intelligence solution built using Microsoft technologies.
 It extracts raw data from a transactional database, transforms and loads it into a star-schema Data Warehouse, and delivers actionable insights using Power BI dashboards powered by an SSAS cube.

-# Sales Analytics DWH Project

-This project demonstrates a complete end-to-end Business Intelligence solution built using Microsoft technologies.
-It extracts raw data from a transactional database, transforms and loads it into a star-schema Data Warehouse, and delivers actionable insights using Power BI dashboards powered by an SSAS cube.

 ---

 ## 🚀 Project Overview